SHERRI K. MCEUEN

 2006 Sherri was showcased in the "Life in Contrast" exhibit at the Los Angeles Pacific Design Center.

 2005, 2007, 2009, 2011, 2015, 2017, 2018, 2020, 2022 Sherri received an invitation to exhibit in the Biennale Internazionale dell’Arte Contemporanea in Florence, Italy.
 The Biennale is an official partner with the United Nations program "Dialogue among Nations".
 In this exhibition 890 artists from 72 countries came together regardless of faith and values to participate in a global peace effort through the arts.

 2005 Art & Antiques Magazine distinctively recognized Sherri as one of “Their Picks for Emerging Artists to Watch” in their February Emerging Artists edition.

-"Designed in bronze, my sculptures exude the provocative, passionate and bold uniqueness of the female spirit."
+"Designed in bronze and ceramics, my sculptures exude the provocative, passionate and bold uniqueness of the female spirit."